Game On Dude: 2014: seven-year-old season

 After a fifth-place finish in the San Antonio Stakes, his first race of the 2014 season, Game On Dude won the Santa Anita Handicap for the third time, beating Will Take Charge, who was second, and Mucho Macho Man, who was fourth.
 With this win, he became the first-ever three-time winner of the race and broke the stakes record set by Affirmed in 1979.
 After the gelding's victory, which was achieved in a race record time of 1:58.17, Baffert commented, "I was in awe of the horse watching him come down the stretch.
 What an amazing animal!"
 On his next start, Game On Dude started odds-on favorite to repeat his 2013 success in the Charles Town Classic while conceding five pounds to his opponents and was beaten two and a half lengths by the four-year-old Imperative.
 In the Gold Cup at Santa Anita, he again started odds-on under top weight and finished fourth behind Majestic Harbour.

 In the Pacific Classic, Mike Smith opted to ride the unbeaten three-year-old Shared Belief, leaving the ride on Game On Dude to Martin Garcia.
 Game On Dude took the early lead but was challenged in the early stages by the Argentinian outsider Mystery Train.
 He maintained his advantage into the straight but faded in the closing stages to finish fourth behind Shared Belief, Toast of New York, and Imperative.
 Baffert said that the run of Mystery Train had effectively ruined his horse's chances; "Longshots are always the biggest danger to a horse like Game on Dude.
 They always want to go after him.
 I hate to see that.
 I think he was gonna win if they hadn't gone after him like that.
 It's frustrating to train a horse and get him ready for his biggest race and have a horse who has no shot to win take that chance away".

 On September 18, 2014, Baffert announced that Game On Dude would be retired.
 Discussing the recent tendency of opponents to enter horses with early speed to wear him down and his poor performance in the Pacific Classic, Baffert explained, "It's starting to wear on him a little bit to the point where it's not fun for him anymore.
 We always felt if he couldn't compete at the grade I level and wasn't enjoying what he was doing, it would be time to retire him."
-His owner, Bernie Schiappa, announced in early October that Game On Dude would spend his retirement at Old Friends Equine, located in Georgetown, Kentucky.
+His owner, Bernie Schiappa, announced in early October that Game On Dude would spend his retirement at Old Friends, located in Georgetown, Kentucky.